 There are two options to fully enjoy your Fushimi Inari visit.
 You either visit the famed Torii gates first thing in the morning, or arrive as late in the evening as possible.
 Although the official hours are until 5 pm there is no real closing time.
 Which means you may not have staff around to sell you souvenirs or emas, but you can freely walk up the mountain through the torii gates.
 Allow a few hours for this.

-Day 4 - Food and Traditions in Kyoto
+Day 4 Kyoto Itinerary - Food and Traditions

 Today you'll be spending most of your time in Gion.
 Walk around the beautiful Shirakawa-minami Dori, one of Kyoto's most beautiful streets.
 You will notice lots of machiya here, many restaurants and ryokan establishments.
 This is also a licensed geisha area.
 It's a beautiful ancient Japanese street.